 Apple announced the iPhone 7 and iPhone 7 Plus last September.
 They were beautiful, but not without controversy.
-No headphone jack — but on the upside, no wireless charging.
+No headphone jack — and no wireless charging.
 And that edge-to-edge display?
 Everyone has to wait.
-The forthcoming major iPhone update, presumably named the iPhone 8, is already burdened with
+Apple will unveil the forthcoming major iPhone update, presumably named the iPhone 8, is already burdened with

-big gargantuan expectations.
-We’re still half a year out from the announcement in fall 2017 (hopefully), but the internet is already speculating what the iPhone 8 will be like.
+big on September 12 at 1 p.m.
+EST, but the internet is already speculating what the iPhone 8 will be like.
 Here’s what we know so far.

 Infinity screen.
 The iPhone 8 would look vastly different from its predecessors.
 Its bezel would be all-but-naught, replaced by a glimmering edge-to-edge display.